NirwanUiT/privateGPTpp/README.md

    e.
 This should download all the necessary files into your models directory.<br>
    f.
 You can now use a code as shown below with the local path to your model to load your LLM using the ```HuggingFacePipeline```.
    ![alt text](https://github.com/NirwanUiT/privateGPTpp/blob/master/HuggingFacePipeline.png?raw=true)<br>
+4. Since we want a question-answer system, in this example, we will be using RetrievalQA chain to chain the LLM and the retrieval database.
+Other chains include ExtractiveQA and GenerativeQA.<br>
+5. Subsequently, we are now prepared to answer the query in context of the provided documents.

+## Frontend